CruGlobal/give-web/README.md

 ### Staging Environment

-Replace `https://give-static.cru.org` with `https://give-stage-static.cru.org` to use the staging environment.
+Go to `https://give-stage2.cru.org` to access the staging environment.

 ### Deployments